Best Ping Pong Paddles of 2023: Our Favorites

 Function of a Paddle

-A ping pong paddle has three main functions:
+A best ping pong paddle has three main functions:

 1) Spin